AlexanderJuestel/pyheatdemand/joss/paper.md

 ![Input and output data for top-down and bottom-up approaches.
 Note, that the resulting spatial resolution can be the same for both approaches, but the spatial value of information is usually lower using a top-down approach. \label{fig0}](../docs/images/fig0.png)

-**PyHD** processes geospatial data such as vector data (points, lines, polygons), raster data or address data.
+**PyHeatDemand** processes geospatial data such as vector data (points, lines, polygons), raster data or address data.
 Therefore, we make use of the functionality implemented in well-known geospatial packages such as GeoPandas [@geopandas], Rasterio [@rasterio], Rasterstats [@rasterstats], GeoPy [@geopy], or OSMnx [@osmnx] and their underlying dependencies such as Shapely [@shapely], Pandas [@pandas], or NumPy [@numpy].